jay5598/WHSTechNotes/journal.md

 Technology has fundmentally transformed both the professional management and the fan experience fo major sporting events like the NFL Draft and NBA Playoffs.
 NFL teams used AI-driven biometrics and RFID chip data to model players success, while NBA viewers utilized multi-screen setups to access live statistics and betting odds.
 Because these tools provide data that the human eye cannot process alone, they create a multi-million dollar decisions and for fans to deeply analyze game tactics in real-time.
+# May 6, 2026
+Everytime I interact with digital platforms, I am acting not just as a consumer, but as an active participant in training complex AI system.
+For instance, when I complete a reCAPTCHA by identifying traffic lights or like specific videos on TikTok, I am providing labeled data and preference signals that these systems use to learn.